verge-io/docs/docs/product-guide/cloudsnapshotandrestore.md

      Reboot  of all nodes is necessary to complete the cloud restore.

 6. Click the **Proceed** button to continue/ or **Cancel** to abort.
 7. Another confirmation message will appear.
-To continue with the cloud restore, click the **Proceed** button or simply leave alone as <span style="background:yellow">**the restore operation will continue in 60 seconds unless cancelled.**</span> **To Cancel the operation, the Cancel button must be clicked within 60 seconds; otherwise, the restore operation will continue**.
+To continue with the cloud restore, click the **Proceed** button or simply leave alone as **the restore operation will continue in 60 seconds unless cancelled.**
+!!! warning "To Cancel the operation, the Cancel button must be clicked within 60 seconds; otherwise, the restore operation will continue."

 ### Restore Select Tenants from a Cloud Snapshot